ShoshinX/zig-capabilities-example/README.md

 The build directory is also needed because these @cInclude() files depend on generated files in the build directory e.g. musllibc.

 There are 3 sets of errors in the `cimport.zig` file, they can be found by searching for `//` comments in cimport.zig: line 198-214, line 3845-3858, line 5879-6090.

+There are also omitted errors like not having `size_t` typedefs in the cimport.zig